johanneskloos/joppen/README.md

-# prettyprint: An Oppen-style pretty-printer for Java.
+# joppen: An Oppen-style pretty-printer for Java.

 This library provies an implementation of Oppen's pretty-printing algorithm, as first described in Derek C. Oppen, "Prettyprinting", TOPLAS Vol. 2, No. 4, Oct.
 1980, pp. 465-483.